fsprojects/FSharp.Formatting/docs/commandline.md

   state of every requested page, the recent file events and the collected errors.
 - `/.fsdocs/doctor.json`: the same as JSON, handy for troubleshooting with an LLM.

-Restarting may be necessary on changes to project files.
-The same parameters as `build` are accepted (`--output`, `--clean` and `--saveimages` are ignored with a note), plus these:
+Adding a project to the solution, or changing a project's output path, still needs a restart.
+The same parameters as `build` are accepted
+(`--output`, `--clean` and `--saveimages` are ignored with a note), plus these:

 | Command Line Option                 |  Description    |